sarmadchandio/Chess-CPP/README.md

 ```

 ### Game Mechanics
-This is how the start screen looks like
+This is how the start screen looks like.
 ![Start](/Imgs/StartScreen.png)
 You can move the units using the blocks of the board A0, A1 etc
 If you try to make an invalid move it will give an error.